tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 ![Testament Burst and RCs](../assets/img/testament_burst_rc.png)
 _Left: Blue Psych Burst Right: Blue Roman cancel_

 Each of these actions is defined as a **class** for YOLO and there are over 60+ of them to annotate and track.
 After a week, I was able to annotate around 200+ images and start training the vision model.
-However early results were not very promising.
+However, early results were not very promising.

 ![Testament initial try](../assets/img/testament_initial_try_new.gif)
 _At least it tracks the crow..._

 It's very quick but it's struggling to really identify Testament at all.
 Time to annotate more data...

 In retrospect I have regrets about how I handled this.
-For me data annotation is truly a tedious, menial task and the diminished my optimism.
-The poor results created of negative feedback loop as I would begrudgingly annotate hundreds of images, train the model, be frustrated by any flaws and dread having to start the process again.
+For me, data annotation is truly a tedious, menial task and diminished my optimism.
+The poor results created a negative feedback loop as I would begrudgingly: annotate hundreds of images; train the model; be frustrated by any flaws; and dread having to start the process again.
 Better structure and project planning could have helped here.
-I was hyper-focused on perfecting the vision model although an immensely important component, there were other aspects that could have been worked on.
+I was hyper-focused on perfecting the vision model, although an immensely important component, there were other aspects that could have been worked on.
 I knew vaguely that the final product consisted of training a vision model -> metric gathering -> visualisation.
 With more concrete definitions for each part, I could have tried to create a vertical slice.
-Instead of trying to create a vision model that could distinguish all of Testament's actions, create one that only accurately classified a single move and build the rest of the systems with that, similar to how software teams would 'mock' systems that aren't built yet.
+Instead of trying to create a vision model that could distinguish all of Testament's actions, I could create one that only accurately classified a single move and build the rest of the systems with that.
+This is  similar to how software teams would 'mock' systems that aren't built yet.
 It would have given a realistic goal to aim for and the bulk of the annotation work could have been deferred to a point with a more mature project where the impact of the tedious task could have been reflected in the entire system, resulting in a more positive feedback loop.

-The lack of planning also hurt as if you don't plan out all the classes you want to track, adding them in later can be painful.
-Multiple times I had to go back over hundreds of already annotated images, to annotate them again because there was a new class that needed to be added.
+The lack of planning also hurt, given that  if you don't plan out all the classes you want to track, adding them in later can be painful.
+Multiple times I had to go back over hundreds of already annotated images, and annotate them again because there was a new class that needed to be added.

 Besides annotation, the main breakthrough for accuracy was discovering the different [model sizes](https://docs.ultralytics.com/tasks/detect/#models).
 Up until this point I had been using the smallest size, YOLOv8n with only 2.6 params. **Params** is a measure of the number of weight and biases in a model, basically the number of components that can be tweaked.
 The higher the number, the larger and more complicated the model.
 Increasing this to the largest class, YOLOv8x with 68.2 params, improved the quality greatly.

 ![Testament final model](../assets/img/testament_final_vision_model.gif)
 _Tracks most of Testament's actions correctly_

-This does comes with some consequences, there is an impact on performance in both training and running.
-While this is a lot better it's not quite accurate enough.
-I could keep annotating more images however I was starting an issue.
+This does come with some consequences.
+There is an impact on performance in both training and running.
+While this is an improvement, it's still not quite accurate enough.
+I could keep annotating more images, however I was starting an issue.

 ![Testament final model](../assets/img/testament_labels.jpg)
 _Class Distribution of annotated images_

 The top left of the graph shows the distribution of classes.
 As you can see there is a huge imbalance of examples of each class.
 This is expected to a degree, the two classes with huge spikes are 'Testament's Crow' and the 'Opponent' which are in almost every example but there are moves that rarely turn up.
-I've been obtaining frames by splitting up videos of high-level Testament matches from youtube.
-There is an inherent **selection bias** present in the matches as players have gravitate towards stronger moves causing the unequal distribution.
+I've been obtaining frames by splitting up videos of high-level Testament matches from YouTube.
+There is an inherent **selection bias** present in the matches as players have gravitated towards stronger moves causing the unequal distribution.

 Regardless, with this model I attempted to make some visualisations.
 If I track the order of every single move a character does throughout the match it could then be represented as a **directed network graph**.
-Where every move is a node and where the edges could be weighted to show how often the source move led into the destination move.
+This is where every move is a node and where the edges could be weighted to show how often the source move led into the destination move.

 ![Testament move chart](../assets/img/testament_move_chart.png)
 _I did say 'attempt'_

 I was not happy with the model nor the complete mess of the resulting visualisation.
-I could keep annotating images to hope that the accuracy improved to a point I was satisfied with however I realised something.
+I could keep annotating images to hope that the accuracy improved to a point I was satisfied,however I realised something.
 Earlier on I had stated as my initial goal:

 > Could I make a tool that compared my gameplay against that of top players and determine what actions influence winning?